sanskrit-lexicon/csl-newsletter/january2023.md

 # Brewing ideas

 1. MWS.
 Possible new markup for alternates have been suggested by Jim.
+See https://github.com/sanskrit-lexicon/MWS/issues/147.
+2.
 # Repositories to be covered in newsletter

 1. csl-orig